 Cap Exceptions Available

-- The cap holds for these players remain on the Blazers’ books from prior seasons because they haven’t been renounced.
-They can’t be used in a sign-and-trade deal.
+- These cap holds remain on the Warriors’ books from prior seasons because they haven’t been renounced.
+These players can’t be used in a sign-and-trade deal.

 - This is a projected value.